 Kleptocratic incumbents have even more incentives to stay in office; they could lose their wealth if they were to lose power and potentially face prosecution.
 The network of businesses that Kabila and his family have built in and beyond the DRC has brought them hundreds of millions of dollars.
 Angola’s dos Santos was long accused of funneling government funds to a small group of elites, as well as to his own family.
 His daughter, Isabel, is the wealthiest woman on the continent and was named head of the state oil company by her father in late 2016.
 However, leaders are rarely assured that they can hold on to the wealth they accumulated while in power once they step down.

 “Very few African countries—in fact almost none—have any kind of pension or security scheme for former presidents or heads of state.
 So out of power means out of money,” Anneke Van Woudenberg, then Human Rights Watch’s deputy director for Africa, told Newsweek.
-Dos Santos’s successor, former Defense Minister Joao Lourenco, has said his administration will crack down on corruption, but some analysts say going after dos Santos’s family or allies may prove difficult as long as he remains head of the ruling party.
+Dos Santos’s successor, former Defense Minister Joao Lourenco, said his administration would crack down on corruption and removed Isabel dos Santos from the national oil company in November 2017, but some analysts say going after dos Santos’s family or allies may prove difficult as long as he remains head of the ruling party.

 When have leaders failed to extend their rule?